ignition-incendium/.github/CONTRIBUTING.md

 ## Getting ready to contribute

-In **ignition-api** we rely on Python 2.7.18 for development, and Python 3.10 to run tests and style checks with `pre-commit` and `tox`.
+For **incendium** we rely on Python 2.7.18 for development, and Python 3.11 to run tests and style checks with `pre-commit` and `tox`.

 ### Setting up your local environment

-1. Install Python 2.7.18 and the latest 3.10 release
+1. Install Python 2.7.18 and the latest 3.11 release
 1. Install the required packages for development you may run the following command:

     ```sh